 By recognizing its own strengths, Terrifier overcomes several glaring weaknesses that would sink a lesser movie.
 That being said, there is still much room for improvement in the camera and sound departments.
-Terrifier is a great movie for hardcore horror fans and it provides hope for those that have been waiting for the next great slasher franchise.
+Leone released a great movie for hardcore horror fans and it provides hope for those that have been waiting for the next great slasher franchise.

 Terrifier (2016) - A Terrifying Work of Art - Malevolent Dark

 Director: Damien Leone